tyendinaga cavern caves ontario

 Breathtaking Ontario cave with crystal blue underground grotto opens this month

-, is reopening for the season this month, allowing visitors to descend into ancient limestone caverns and explore hidden crystal-blue waters.
+One of Ontario's most fascinating underground attractions, Tyendinaga Cavern and Caves, is reopening for the season this month, allowing visitors to go deep down historic limestone caverns and explore hidden crystal-blue waters.

 This family-run attraction takes guests deep underground into what's considered Ontario's largest known cavern.
-Adventure seekers and nature lovers alike have been flocking to the site for nearly 15 years after owners Charles and Elizabeth Koch spent decades carefully restoring and preserving the cave system.
+Thrill seekers and nature lovers alike have been flocking to the site for nearly 15 years after owners Charles and Elizabeth Koch spent decades carefully restoring and preserving the cave system.

-Visitors can expect to see towering limestone walls, narrow passageways, and fossil-covered rock formations, but one of the site's most striking features is the underground wishing well, filled with crystal-clear blue water.
+Guests can expect to see towering limestone walls, narrow passageways, and fossil-covered rock formations, but one of the site's most striking features is the underground wishing well, filled with crystal-clear blue water.

 And the adventure doesn't stop underground.